openvinotoolkit/openvino/ngraph/python/BUILDING.md

     apt install git wget build-essential cmake
     apt install python3 python3-dev python3-pip python3-virtualenv python-is-python3
-    pip3 install cython

-You can see a full working example od an Ubuntu environment used in our continuous environment in this [Dockerfile](https://github.com/openvinotoolkit/openvino/blob/master/.ci/openvino-onnx/Dockerfile).
+You can see a full working example on an Ubuntu environment used in our continuous environment in this [Dockerfile](https://github.com/openvinotoolkit/openvino/blob/master/.ci/openvino-onnx/Dockerfile).

 On MacOS you can use [Homebrew](https://brew.sh) to install required packages: